bawadou/ai-data-extractor/README.md

-# AI Coding Assistant Data Extraction Toolkit
+# AI Coding Assistant Data Extraction

 Extract your **own local chat history** from AI coding assistants into a single, normalized JSONL format - for fine-tuning, personal analytics, or just backing